Medusa-Intelligence-Corp/TranslateTribune/README.md

 By adhering to these principles, Translate Tribune aims to deliver a trustworthy, efficient, and user-centric service.
 We welcome contributions and feedback from the community to help us stay true to our mission of making international news accessible to everyone.

-For any inquiries or suggestions, please contact us at editor@translatetribune.com.

 ## Getting Started

 To explore our project and start reading the summaries, visit our GitHub repository.
 We welcome feedback and contributions to help expand our coverage and improve our translations.